 - debug (bool).
 Set to True to enable debug info.
 Defaults to False. - dbg_optnone (bool).
 Set to True to disable all LLVM optimization passes on the function.
 Defaults to False.
 See NUMBA_OPT for a global setting to disable optimization. - dbg_extend_lifetimes (bool).
 Set to True to extend the lifetime of objects such that they more closely follow the semantics of Python.
 Automatically set to True when debug=True; otherwise, defaults to False.
 Users can explicitly set this option to False to retain the normal execution semantics of compiled code.
-See <a href="https://www.number.numb
+See NUMBA_EXTEND_VARIABLE_LIFETIMES for a global option to extend object lifetimes.